OXY2DEV/markview.nvim/Code_blocks.md

 ![code_blocks](./wiki_img/code_blocks.jpg)

-You can customise how `code blocks` are shown.
+This plugin provides custom `code blocks` that can be configured via the `code_blocks` option.

 ## Configuration